• Home

 • Currently enrolled in a dedicated and recognized curriculum in environmental health sciences

-• Will be enrolled in graduate courses in Fall 2024 (Awarded scholarships go directly to the school)
+• Will be enrolled in graduate courses in fall 2026 (Awarded scholarships go directly to the school)

 • Intend to continue a career in environmental health within the US, US territories or freely associated states